cypher256/java-extension-pack/README.md

 # Features

 ## JDK Auto-configuration
 The JDKs are auto-configured for the current environment on VSCode startup as follows.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
 To force a configuration update, run `Reload Window` from the Command Palette (Ctrl/Cmd + Shift + P).
 These are applied as user (VSCode global) settings.
-Override settings at the [workspace or folder level](https://code.visualstudio.com/docs/getstarted/settings) as needed.
+If you want to customize by workspace, override the [workspace or folder settings](https://code.visualstudio.com/docs/getstarted/settings).

 1. Auto-fix invalid JDK configuration path (e.g. /jdk/bin/java -> /jdk)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed
-1. Auto-scan JDKs from OS-specific location, SDKMAN, jEnv, jabba, ASDF, Gradle, Scoop, etc...
+1. Auto-scan from OS-specific location, SDKMAN, jEnv, jabba, ASDF, Gradle, Scoop, IntelliJ etc...
 1. Auto-detect environment variables JAVA_HOME, JDK_HOME and PATH
 1. Auto-download Adoptium LTS JDKs and available latest non-LTS JDK if not installed
 1. Auto-update auto-downloaded JDKs to the latest version